 - Finally, you will see that the specific colored cells are selected.

-Read More: [Fixed!]
-Selected Cells Not Highlighted in Excel (8 Solutions)
+Read More: Select All Cells with Data in Excel

 2. Indicate Highlighted Cells with Filter Tool in Excel